How Long Are Home Equity Loan Terms?

 |Total interest paid||$3,513.56||$7,706.64||$12,610.23|

 *Rates are current as of this writing.

 If a nearly $500 monthly payment on a five-year home equity loan for $25,000 would stretch your budget too thin, you might consider a 10- or 15-year term.
-For an even larger loan balance, it may make sense to opt for a longer home equity loan term to better manage your payments.
+For an even larger loan balance, it may make sense to opt for a longer repayment term to maintain a comfortable cash flow.

-As with a home equity loan, you can use the lump sum for virtually any purpose.
-One advantage cash-out refis have over home equity loans is that it eliminates the need for a second mortgage payment, because you’re tapping your home equity and refinancing your mortgage with the same loan.
+As with a home equity loan, you can use your cash-out refinance proceeds for virtually any purpose.
+One advantage a cash-out refi has over a home equity loan is that it eliminates the need for a second mortgage payment, because you’re tapping your home equity and refinancing your mortgage with the same loan.

 One drawback is that you’ll pay refinance closing costs, which can range from 2% to 6% of your new loan amount.
 You can also expect to pay more in interest over the life of your loan, especially if you extend your repayment term.